Welcome to the MINDS study

 What is our project about?

-The MINDS research project aims to understand the discharge experiences from viewpoint of everyone involved, people with lived experience, carers and staff.
+The MINDS research project aims to improve discharge planning from the viewpoint of everyone involved, including people with lived experience, supporters and staff.

-The first step is to explore everything affecting discharge by drilling down into problem areas, before all coming together to develop solutions.
-These solutions will then be tried out on a variety of adult wards, where we will consider what works to make a more effective discharge for everyone.
+The first step is to explore people's experiences of discharge to understand what a good discharge is and what planning is needed to achieve this, before all coming together to develop solutions.
+These solutions will then be tried out on a varietly of adult wards, where we will consider what works to make a more effective discharge for everyone.

-Study design, how are we going to do this?
+How are we going to do this?
+(Study Design)

-We hope this will help us to make changes in practice, in a way that allows staff to work in the way that they want to and ensures people with lived experience feel heard and acted upon — so everyone involved benefits.
+We hope this will help us to make changes in practice, in a way that allows staff to work flexibly in the way that they want to, and ensures people with lived experience feel heard and acted upon – so everyone involved benefits.

 Image of a lighbulb Want to know more?
 Please see below for more detailed information